ARTA: Adversarial-Robust Multivariate Time--Series Anomaly Detection via Sparsity-Constrained Perturbations

 Table~\ref{tab:baseline} reports the anomaly detection performance across multiple datasets.
 Incorporating a baseline consistently improves performance across all benchmarks.
 In contrast, removing the baseline leads to noticeable degradation, particularly on datasets with complex temporal structure.

 This behavior can be attributed to the fact that hard masking introduces unnatural distribution shifts and scale artifacts, which the detector may exploit as spurious cues.
-Baseline-aware perturbations preserve the overall signal structure and keep masked inputs on-manifold, enabling the adversarial training objective to more effectively encourage robustness and reliance on distributed temporal patterns rather than isolated point-wise deviations.
+Baseline--aware perturbations preserve the overall signal structure and keep masked inputs on--manifold, enabling the adversarial training objective to more effectively encourage robustness and reliance on distributed temporal patterns rather than isolated point--wise deviations.